qkrcks0218/ACIC2025/README.md

     ## 95% CI LB -3.0009881 -2.9821850
     ## 95% CI UB -0.9852940 -1.0040972

+The result is similar to that using `ivreg`.

 ## Reference

-TT et al. (2024) An Introduction to Proximal Causal Inference.
+Tchetgen Tchetgen et al. (2024) An Introduction to Proximal Causal Inference. *Statistical Science*.
-*Statistical Science*

-Liu, Park, Li, TT (2024).
-Regression-Based Proximal Causal Inference.
+Liu, Park, Li, Tchetgen Tchetgen (2024).
+Regression-Based Proximal Causal Inference. *Am J Epi*.

-*Am J Epi*
+Stefanski, Boos (2002).
+The Calculus of M-Estimation. *The American Statistician*.